-The owner and the family will be notified of the results of inspections where the unit fails HQS.
-When an inspector identifies HQS failures, NOHA will determine if the failure is a life-threatening condition, and whether the tenant or owner is responsible for the deficiency.
+The owner and the family will be notified of the results of inspections where the unit fails housing inspections standardsHQS.
+When an inspector identifies HQS housing inspections standards failures, NOHA will determine if the failure is a life-threatening condition, and whether the tenant or owner is responsible for the deficiency.
 If deficiencies are not corrected within the specified timeframe (or any NOHA-approved extension), the owner's HAP will be abated in accordance with NOHA policy and/or the tenant's program participation will be terminated.

-When NOHA determines that a unit on the program fails to meet Housing Quality Standards, and the owner has failed to make the necessary repairs within the time period specified by NOHA, NOHA shall abate (cease) the assistance payment to the owner.
+When NOHA determines that a unit on the program fails to meet Housing Quality Standards housing inspections standards, and the owner has failed to make the necessary repairs within the time period specified by NOHA, NOHA shall abate (cease) the assistance payment to the owner.